A personal memoir about watching a Hammer horror classic and almost paying for the experience with my life

 And yet, the price I paid for doing these things alone, outside of the walking pneumonia that I was diagnosed at the ER with the next day, was that I really had no one else to share my story with.

-25 years later, Im sharing it with you.
+These many years later, I’m sharing it with you.

 Thanks for reading.

-You wanna watch Vampire Circus now?
+You wanna watch VAMPIRE CIRCUS now?
 Order the Blu-ray.
-Stream that (blood) sucker off your iPhone if you want.
+Stream that (blood) sucker off some sort of service if you want.
 It’s easy to find almost any film or entertainment you want at any given time no matter where you are, ever.

 The days of bus rides through the center of public transit Hell to sit in some strange dude’s living room and freeze to death while he pumps a print through a projector onto a pull down screen, are done.